mazzalab/pyntacle/README.md

 Minor:
 - [command-line] bug #23 "the command line option --type m-reach in kp-finder produces no output", solved
 - [API] removed the *max_distance* argument from all methods
 - [API] removed the seed from each methods.
-Posponed to later versions the implementation of clever manner of controlling randomness of number generators
+Postponed to later versions the implementation of clever manner of controlling randomness of number generators
 - the default number of forked processes is now 1 and not equals to the total number of available processors -1
 - removed *shortest_path_modifications.py* file